 Perhaps realizing the immensity of these problems for the YEC position, some have appealed to ad-hoc, extra Biblical miracles.
 For example, a YEC author going by "KC" proposed that perhaps the Australian marsupials didn't migrate to Australia, but were "placed" their by God (Stear, 2010).
 This reminds me of the similar conclusions that the ICR "RATE" project came to on the problem of radiometric dating evidence.
 The authors could not give any plausible scientific explanation for the massive amount of radioactive decay evidenced in the geologic record.
 Rather than face the logical conclusion that the earth is indeed many millions of years old, they evoked a miracle to vastly accelerate nuclear decay rates, and then realizing that this would create enough heat to melt the earth, evoked more unspecified miracles to protect the earth and all life on it from the immense heat.
 The authors never offered an explanation as to why God would cause such an acceleration in the first place (whose main effects would be to make the earth look old and generate lethal heat).
 With this approach, one can evade virtually any scientific problem, but it seems to severely undermine the "science" of "scientific creationism."

 Another problem for YECs is that many Australian marsupials resemble and behave similarly to various placental animals with similar ecological niches, but are physiologically very distinct.
 Mainstream scientists attribute this to the priciple of convergent evolution during a long period of geographic isolation (Johnson, n.d).
 In a YEC framework, the existence of parallel placental and marsupial forms seems difficult to explain.
-This brings up one of the most imaginative but misguided proposals to deal with these problems for YECs, made by Robert Byers (2012) of the Northwest Creation Network.
-Byers suggests that perhaps each of the marsupial species and their placental counterparts belonged to the same "Genesis kinds", with existing genetic variation allowing the placentals to rapidly change (through so-called "microevolution") into marsupial forms after arriving in Australia.
+This brings up one of the most imaginative but misguided proposals to deal with these problems for YECs, made by Robert Byers (2005).
+Byers suggests that perhaps each of the marsupial species and their placental counterparts belonged to the same "Genesis kinds", with existing genetic variation allowing placental animals to rapidly change (through so-called "microevolution") into marsupial forms after arriving in Australia.
 However, the similarities between certain placental and marsupial animals are only superficial.
 Anatomically and physiologically they are very different types of animals, and no microevolution explanation works to explain their distribution, or even comes close.
 Physiologically any such changes would clearly be examples of macroevolution, and ironically, require more dramatic and rapid evolution than even conventional science allows.

 In fact, attempts to explain how and why mostly marsupials migrated to Australia after the Flood is largely mood in view of all the scientific evidence that there was no recent global Flood, and that the earth is over 4.6 billion years old.
 Ironically, some of the oldest dated rocks on earth (dated at about 4.4 billion years) are found in Australia (Landau, 2014), along with fossils of some of the earliest fossil life forms (Pennisi, 2011).